PJ2005/contextual/README.md

 *   **Context-Aware:** The extension analyzes the entire page to provide explanations that are relevant to the article you're reading.
 *   **Customizable Styles:** Choose between a **Simple** explanation for a quick overview or a **Technical** one for a more in-depth understanding.
 *   **Seamless Workflow:** A discreet icon appears next to your selection, opening a non-intrusive sidebar that doesn't disrupt your reading.
-*   **Powered by Gemini:** Leverages the power of Google's Gemini for high-quality, intelligent responses.
+*   **Powered by OpenRouter:** Leverages the power of OpenRouter's AI models for high-quality, intelligent responses.
 *   **Privacy First:** Your API key is stored securely and locally on your browser.

 ## How to Use